-Migrant caravan faces roadblocks in Guatemala
+Migrant caravan from Honduras faces roadblocks in Guatemala

 Some migrants playing improvised leadership roles tried to dialogue with the security forces.

 “You cannot deny us the right to go on,” one of the migrant leaders told a police officer.
 “Tell your bosses to give us a chance,” said the man, who did not identify himself.
-The police office responded that the migrants had entered the country illegally, and that their orders were to return them to Honduras, or at least not allow them to proceed toward the Mexican border.
+The police officer responded that the migrants had entered the country illegally, and that their orders were to return them to Honduras, or at least not allow them to proceed toward the Mexican border.

 Guatemala immigration authorities said some of the original group of about 2,000 migrants had agreed to return to Honduras.
-The others had split between two routes: Some travelled north to Peten, where the roadblock was, and others walked, hitched rides took buses west toward the capital, Guatemala City.
+The others had split between two routes: Some traveled north to Peten, where the roadblock was, and others walked, hitched rides took buses west toward the capital, Guatemala City.

 Honduran Fernando Sabión, 20, walked along shirtless on the northern route, carrying Angel, a 4-month-old baby, in his arms.
 The boy isn’t his, but Sabión was helping the baby’s mother, Madelin, on the wearying walk through tropical heat.